Blue Oak

 National Forest System Land Units includes proclaimed national forest, purchase unit, national grassland, land utilization project, research and experimental area, national preserve, and other land area.
 An NFS Land Unit is nationally significant classification of Federally owned forest, range, and related lands that are administered by the USDA Forest Service or designated for administration through the Forest Service.

-MACAv2-METDATA is a downscaled climate dataset that covers CONUS at 4 kilometers (1/24 degree) resolution.
-Temporal coverage encompasses historical model output (1950-2005) and projections (2006-2099) for climate normals represented as monthly values.
-Climate variables are from the Canadian Centre for Climate Modeling and Analysis (CanESM2) model with simulations from two emissions scenarios (RCP 4.5 and 8.5).
+MACAV2-METDATA DAILY/MONTHLY is a downscaled climate dataset that covers CONUS at 4 kilometers (1/24 degree) resolution.
+Temporal coverage encompasses historical model output (1950-2005) and projections (2006-2099) for climate normals represented as monthly averages of daily values.

 Probabilistic Remapping of SSURGO (POLARIS) soil properties is a dataset of 30‐m probabilistic soil property maps over the contiguous United States (CONUS).
 The mapped variables over CONUS include soil texture, organic matter, pH, saturated hydraulic conductivity, Brooks‐Corey and Van Genuchten water retention curve parameters, bulk density, and saturated water content.